datafordemocracy/publicpresidency/updates/GAupdates.md

+12/01/2017

+* Finished writing the script that scrapes news articles from reddits and stores it in a csv file

 11/16/2017

 * Facebook Graph API (v2.1) has depreciated the function to scrape posts.
 I'm looking for a way around this.